 For narrow incident light direction, where the laser main axis is parallel to the prism top, narrow laser incident creates a small depth of field.
 For wide incident light direction, where the laser axis is perpendicular to the prism top, wide laser incident creates a large depth of field.

-Powell prism performance is determined by the characteristics of the incident laser and the quality of the lens's aspherical surface.
+The performance of powell prism is determined by the characteristics of the incident laser and the quality of the lens's aspherical surface.
 Selecting a prism that matches the laser module can generate a uniform laser line, fulfilling high application requirements.

 For uniformly illuminated laser lines, the central 80% of the length must account for more than 80% of the total intensity.
 If the energy in the middle part is too low, the brightness at both ends will increase.
 Reducing the brightness at both ends helps improve the overall efficiency of laser utilization.
 The illustration below shows the differences in light intensity distribution in the central region for laser lines with the same uniformity.